Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *The Cymek, Dreer Samher and Shankell*

 The Cymek, Rohagi's vast southern peninsula, is a harsh place, known for its dry, punishing heat.
 There is, nevertheless, civilisation to be found.
-Nomadic tribes of egilitarian garuda move about the skies, seeking food and water; the cactacae of the great northern city of Shankell fill the seats of its gladiatorial fleshpits and hookwire cages; and, in the south, the fablers of the proud pirate-merchant city Dreer Samher make the gathered crowds drunk on their hypnogogic voices, telling and retelling the stories of old wars and lost loves.
-But the Cymek is most famous amongst scholars and theologists for its huge libary, which is carried on the backs of a nomadic garuda clan.
+Nomadic tribes of egalitarian garuda move about the skies, seeking food and water; the cactacae of the great northern city of Shankell fill the seats of its gladiatorial fleshpits and hookwire cages; and, in the south, the fablers of the proud pirate-merchant city Dreer Samher make the gathered crowds drunk on their hypnogogic voices, telling and retelling the stories of old wars and lost loves.
+But the Cymek is most famous amongst scholars and theologists for its huge library, which is carried on the backs of a nomadic garuda clan.
 The Cymek Library is considered one of the largest and most comprehensive in Rohagi.

 ---

 *High Cromlech*

 To the citizens of New Crobuzon, the city of High Cromlech is virtually mythical; as more senior state officials well know, however, the city of the abdead is as real as New Crobuzon itself.
 A near-impossible journey away, the few successful travellers will find a city in an all-encompassing quiet.
 The mindless zombies that make up the majority of the workforce in the city are near-silent, and the blood-addict vampir are creatures of few words.
 The thanati proper, the aristocracy, are abdead liches with beautiful clothes and skin like preserved leather; their mouths are sewn shut.
 The noise in the city comes from a small number of living humans - the quick.
 A minority of low status, the quick are mostly farm-bred and kept in cages until they are strong enough to be processed into zombies, or raised by the aristocracy until they come of age, then to be slain and welcomed into dead society.
-Then there is Liveside, the quick ghetto, where the living carry out the more intricate labour that zombies cannot perform and the taboo professions that the thaniti distain.
-On a rare occaison, a higher-class quick - a liveman or livewife - will earn enough to have themselves put down and join the ranks of the abdead aristocracy.
+Then there is Liveside, the quick ghetto, where the living carry out the more intricate labour that zombies cannot perform and the taboo professions that the thanati disdain.
+On a rare occasion, a higher-class quick - a liveman or livewife - will earn enough to have themselves put down and join the ranks of the abdead aristocracy.
 Liveman becomes deadman.

 ---

 *Maru'ahm*

 The city of Maru'ahm is known, if it is known at all by Crobuzoners, for one thing - gambling.
 Gambling in Maru'ahm is not simply a popular means of entertainment; it is the basis of society.
-Legislation is not made, in the senate chamber or court room, but won at the card table; life and death, servitude and freedom, are all decided in games of grandbridge, black sevens, and quincehand.
+Legislation is not made, in the senate chamber or courtroom, but won at the card table; life and death, servitude and freedom, are all decided in games of grandbridge, black sevens, and quincehand.

 ---